grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. In Grafana's sidebar, navigate to the dashboard by clicking **Dashboards** and selecting the dashboard you created.
 1. To test the changes, follow the steps listed to [trigger a Grafana-managed alert rule](#trigger-a-grafana-managed-alert).

-   You should now see a red, broken heart icon beside the panel name, signifying that the alert rule has been triggered.
+   You should now see a red, broken heart icon beside the panel name, indicating that the alert rule has been triggered.
 An annotation for the alert instance, represented as a vertical red line, is also displayed.

    {{< figure src="/media/tutorials/grafana-alert-on-dashboard.png" alt="A panel in a Grafana dashboard with alerting and annotations configured" caption="Displaying Grafana-managed alert rules on a dashboard" >}}